Easypay/docs/content/en/checkout/migration.md

 })
 ```

-The remaining UI configuration options (CSS classes to apply to the elements) are not supported at the moment, as a richer styling API is being developed.
+To configure the remaining UI appearance, use the desired [styling options](/checkout/reference#examples-of-each-appearance-property).

-For more details and options, check the [Guide](/checkout/guide) and [Reference](/checkout/reference) pages.
+For all the details and options, check the [Guide](/checkout/guide) and [Reference](/checkout/reference) pages.